MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/windows-azure-integration-pack.md

 ---
 title: Windows Azure Integration Pack for Orchestrator in System Center
-description: The Integration Pack for Windows Azure is an add-on for Orchestrator in System Center that enables you to automate Windows Azure operations related to certificates, deployments, cloud services, storage, and virtual machines using Windows Azure Service Management REST API. ms.custom: na ms.date: 04/04/2019 ms.prod: system-center
+description: The Integration Pack for Windows Azure is an add-on for Orchestrator in System Center that enables you to automate Windows Azure operations related to certificates, deployments, cloud services, storage, and virtual machines using Windows Azure Classic Deployments REST API. ms.custom: na ms.date: 04/04/2019 ms.prod: system-center